deton57/OKE-GitOps/part3.md

 ✔ fetched revision: master/1f6cf257a81a9a5a43a2988a5b81e6ab9851adcd
 ```

-5. Now we are going to see the custom resource we added to Flux.
+5. We are going to see the custom resource we added to Flux.
 We will see the oracle-gitops-meetup as flux git source, by running the following command:
 ```
 kubectl get gitrepositories.source.toolkit.fluxcd.io -A
 ```